National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/governance.md

 At the start, the Partnership and Governance workstream met twice weekly to rapidly align on an N3C governance vision and establish the universal conditions governing the use of N3C data.
 These conditions are that data protection is adopted by default, contributing sites are not identified, and workspaces must be provisioned on a per-project basis only for COVID-19-related research.
-Also, data cannot be extracted or downloaded from the data Enclave, with the exception of publishable summary results or figures, each of which must be reviewed prior to export (see @sec-publishing for details on this process).
+Also, data cannot be extracted or downloaded from the data N3C Data Enclave, with the exception of publishable summary results or figures, each of which must be reviewed prior to export (see @sec-publishing for details on this process).

 The workstream split into a smaller subgroup to draft the supporting governance documents while continuing to meet with the whole Workstream for ideation, context, and feedback weekly.
 Onward, the workstream adjusted the frequency of the meetings to the work cadence.